testdrivenio/react-hooks/React_Hooks_Part_2.md

 ### 3. Hooks cannot be used in a class component.

 Hooks must be initialized in either a function component or in a custom hook function.
-Custom hook functions can only be called within a function component and must follow the same rules as non-custom hooks in functional components.
+Custom hook functions can only be called within a function component and must follow the same rules as non-custom hooks.
 Take note, you can still use class components within the same application.
 You can render your function component with hooks as a child of a class component.

 ### 4. Custom hooks will start with the word *use*, camel-cased.

 This is more of a strong suggestion than a rule.
 You name the custom hook, you set the parameters, you tell it what it should return, if anything.
-Following this rule will help two things.
-First, you know this code block needs to follow the hook rules listed above.
-Second, this rule will help with consistency in your application.
-When you see a ***use***Function, you know its a custom hook, and must follow the rules listed above.
-This is also caught by react's linter.
+Following this rule will, you know this code block needs to follow the hook rules listed above.
+This rule will help with consistency in your application, as well.
+So again, When you see a ***use***Function, you know its a custom hook, and must follow the rules listed above.
+This is also caught by react's linter, just a heads up.

 ## What are custom hooks?